dfuse-io/docs/content/docs/guides/graphql/_index.md

 ## Navigating Forks

-> Stream all transactions to an account, keeping an eye on forks
+Stream all transactions to an account, keeping an eye on forks:

 {{< highlight graphql >}}
 subscription {